open2b/scriggo/test/compare/README.md

 # Adding new tests

 A test consists in a text file containing source code, which can be put everywhere inside the directory `testdata`.
-Directory names has no special meaning, except for `test/compare/sources/github.com-golang-go` (see section **Go tests from https //github.com/golang/go/** for more informations).
+Directory names has no special meaning, except for `test/compare/sources/github.com-golang-go` (see section **Go tests from https //github.com/golang/go/** for more information).

 Every test source code must specify a _testing mode_.
-See the section **Testing modes** for more informations.
+See the section **Testing modes** for more information.

 **Warning**: when a new test is added or an existing one is modified, pay attention to not run formatting tools (as `go fmt`) on tests.
 Some of them test some special syntaxes that are changed by such tools.